anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Do not waste yourself in rejection, nor bark against the bad, but chant the beauty of the good.
+Quote: When times are bad is when the real entrepreneurs emerge.

-By: Ralph Waldo Emerson
+By: Robert Kiyosaki